louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 New Conclusions

 A total of 3 new studies 3, 29, 37 were evaluated.
 Trials not fulfilling the inclusion criteria for review were excluded.
 49 See Table 6 for recommendations.
 Although there is insufficient evidence for quetiapine to be rated for the treatment of psychosis in PD, practice implications have been changed since the previous review.
 2 There are no high‐quality RCTs available for quetiapine for the treatment of psychosis in PD; quetiapine was similarly efficacious to clozapine in a clozapine‐controlled trial that did not include a placebo arm.
-2 Therefore, the practice implication is “ possibly useful ” for the treatment of psychosis in PD.
+2 Therefore, the practice implication is " possibly useful " for the treatment of psychosis in PD.

-Olanzapine was evaluated in a low‐quality, negative study, 37 as such the conclusions are “ non‐efficacious” and “ not useful.”
+Olanzapine was evaluated in a low‐quality, negative study, 37 as such the conclusions are " non‐efficacious" and " not useful."

 Pimavanserin, a selective serotonin 5‐HT 2A inverse agonist without dopaminergic, adrenergic, histaminergic, or muscarinic affinity, was evaluated in 2 level I studies.
 3, 29 Although the larger high‐quality study had a positive outcome for antipsychotic efficacy, 29 the smaller low‐quality study reported a negative outcome for the primary antipsychotic endpoint, 3 although there were several significant antipsychotic effects in the active arm.
 Moreover, it was unclear if the primary endpoint was motor safety or antipsychotic efficacy.
 3 Indeed, the study was powered for motor function and as such may have been underpowered for antipsychotic efficacy.
-Therefore, pimavanserin is considered “ efficacious” over the short term of 6 weeks for the treatment of psychosis in PD.
+Therefore, pimavanserin is considered " efficacious" over the short term of 6 weeks for the treatment of psychosis in PD.
 Although there were no safety concerns, there is a lack of controlled safety data beyond 6 weeks of treatment.
 Nevertheless, a very recent FDA analysis found no new or unexpected safety risks associated with pimavanserin 90, 91 (Table 6).
-Therefore, pimavanserin is considered “ clinically useful” for the treatment of psychosis in PD.
+Therefore, pimavanserin is considered " clinically useful" for the treatment of psychosis in PD.

 Generally, all atypical antipsychotics must be used with great caution in demented patients with psychosis because of risk of AEs that include falls, cognitive worsening, pneumonia, cardiovascular effects, stroke, and death.
 92